FomTarro/word-salad/README.md

 # Word Salad v0.1.0

 ## The What
-"Word Salad" is a **text-to-speech application** with a **twist**: instead of using speech synthesis, it instead uses **sentence mixing**.
-By providing pre-recorded words as individual files, "Word Salad" is able to assemble sentences to play back as audio.
+"*Word Salad*" is a **text-to-speech application** with a **twist**: rather than using speech synthesis, it instead uses **sentence mixing**.
+By providing pre-recorded words as individual files, "*Word Salad*" is able to assemble sentences to play back as audio.
 Perfect for Twitch redeems and the like!

 ## The Why
 Text-to-speech is a common redeem that I see on many channels.
 However, I feel that the open-ended nature encourages chatters to say whatever intrusive thought crosses their mind, with little concern for length or disruption.
-By restricting the pool of available words, "Word Salad" presents the chatter with a fun puzzle.
+By restricting the pool of available words, "*Word Salad*" presents the chatter with a fun puzzle.
 Thus, to say anything coherent at all feels like a small victory, and figuring out how to convey your desired sentiment requires critical thinking.
 It's good exercise for the mind and soul.

 ## The How
 This application is powered by Node.js in an Electron shell for the frontend.